-Nathan Blanchet is a health economist and international development leader with over 15 years of experience advancing public health and education in Africa, Eastern Europe and Asia through academic research, teaching and nonprofit program leadership.
+Nathan Blanchet is a health systems specialist and international development leader with over 20 years of experience advancing public health and education in Africa, Eastern Europe and Asia through academic research, teaching and nonprofit program leadership.

-As a senior program director at Results for Development, Dr. Blanchet serves as technical director for the Health Systems Strengthening Accelerator, a new global initiative to improve how health systems strengthening is done locally and globally.
+As a senior program director at Results for Development, Dr. Blanchet serves as project director for the Health Systems Strengthening Accelerator, a global initiative to improve how health systems strengthening is done locally and globally.
 He also leads work on the design and implementation of national health insurance programs and other means of achieving universal health coverage in low- and middle-income countries.
 Focus areas include strengthening primary health care and integrating vertically-financed and private health services into sustainable public health financing systems.
-Dr. Blanchet co-leads the Joint Learning Network for Universal Health Coverage’s Primary Health Care Initiative, which has produced a widely used assessment tool for countries to ensure health financing promotes primary health care, and the first two modules of a guide that helps public sector stakeholders better engage the private sector in primary health care.
+Previously Dr. Blanchet co-led the Joint Learning Network for Universal Health Coverage’s Primary Health Care Initiative, which produced widely used tools such as a way for countries to ensure health financing promotes primary health care and a guide that helps public sector stakeholders better engage the private sector in primary health care.
 As a member of R4D’s management team, Dr. Blanchet contributes to organizational strategy, partner outreach and staff development.